DISCOVER AND EXPLORE THE ADIRONDACKS

-- Bus - Grey Hound buses will take you all the way to into the Adirondack park with stations in the larger cities and drop off points in the smaller communities.
+- Bus - Grey Hound buses and Adirondacks Trailways will take you all the way to into the Adirondack park with stations in the larger cities and drop off points in the smaller communities.

-- Car - The best way by to travel in the Adirondacks by far is by car.
-The closest cities to offer car rentals are Albany and Plattsburg.
+- Car - The best way by to travel in the Adirondacks is by car.
+The closest cities to offer car rentals are Albany, NY and Plattsburg, NY.